 - The PCC is the governing body of the parish.
-The membership of a PCC may be viewed here.

 - PCCs are statutory bodies.
 They were first created by the Church of England Assembly (Powers) Act 1919 and in 1921 PCCs replaced vestry meetings for most purposes.
 Their composition is regulated by the Church Representation Rules, which are created and amended under the Synodical Government Measure 1969.
 Their powers and duties are to be found mainly in those rules, in the Parochial Church Councils (Powers) Measure 1956 and elsewhere, piecemeal, in other statutes, measures and canons.